Vipul251/Basics_of_ML/README.md

 # Basics_of_Natural language processing and machine learning tools
-You can take a basic concepts brushup using this type of learning exoerimental setup tools for imoplementing in real world scenario businesss problem
+You can take a basic concepts brushup using this type of learning experimental setup tools for imoplementing in real world scenario businesss problem